aabbtree77/ownership/README.md

+> "I've got thirteen channels of shit on the T.V. to choose from..."
+>
+> — *Pink Floyd, 1979*

 ## Introduction

 The codes show numerous ways to modify a list in Rust, to see what the borrow checker is about.